alexg-axis/advent-of-code/2021/7/README.md

 The crabs don't seem interested in your proposed solution.
 Perhaps you misunderstand crab engineering?

-As it turns out, crab submarine engines don't burn fuel at a constant rate.
+As it turns out, crab submarine engines don't burn fuel at a constant rate (_This appears to be due to the modial interaction of magneto-reluctance and capacitive duractance._).
 Instead, each change of 1 step in horizontal position costs 1 more unit of fuel than the last: the first step costs `1`, the second step costs `2`, the third step costs `3`, and so on.

 As each crab moves, moving further becomes more expensive.
 This changes the best horizontal position to align them all on; in the example above, this becomes `5`: